 As well as the 500 point ($5) sign up bonus, there are two main ways you can potentially make money: taking surveys and inviting your friends to sign up.

-If you sign up, you'll get email invites for surveys you may qualify for based on the information you gave them when you set your profile up.
+Sign up and you’ll get email invites for surveys you may qualify for based on the information you gave them when you set up your profile.

-This is a disappointing.
-Paid survey sites in general are not well-known for paying very well, but I had hoped Univox would be better.
+This is disappointing!
+Paid survey sites, in general, are not well-known for paying very well, but I had hoped Univox would be better.

-In my view, they should really think about paying their members a lot more.
-Some people could say they're exploiting people by paying them so little...
+In my view, they should really think about paying their members more.
+Some people could say they’re exploiting people by paying them so little…

 When you’re paying peanuts to begin with, the very least you can do is pay the wages that your members are owed, but more recently is seems Univox look for any loopholes they can find not to pay.

-I can't imagine how annoying and fristrating it must be to sit downa nd take the time answering questions about your personal life, give away your private information and then having to chase for payment.
+I can’t imagine how annoying and frustrating it must be to sit down and take the time answering questions about your personal life and then have to chase for payment.

 Most members give up before ever getting anywhere near the $25 mark, but for those that persevere with the mind-numbing surveys and start to see the light at the end of the tunnel, I can’t think of anything worse than getting your account suspended.